a1phyr/assets_manager/README.md

 [![Docs.rs](https://docs.rs/assets_manager/badge.svg)](https://docs.rs/assets_manager/)
 ![Minimum rustc version](https://img.shields.io/badge/rustc-1.42+-lightgray.svg)

-Conveniently load, cache, and reload external resources.

-This crate's main focuses are:
-- Pleasant to use: Simple and well-documented high-level API
-- Light: Pay for what you take, no dependency bloat
-- Concurrency: Essential for computing-heavy uses such as games
+This crate aims at providing a filesystem abstraction to easily load external resources.
+It was originally thought for games, but can of course be used in other contexts.

+Original idea was inspired by [Veloren](https://gitlab.com/veloren/veloren)'s assets system.

 This crate follow semver convention and supports rustc 1.42.0 and higher.
 Changing this is considered a breaking change.

-**Note**: this crate is still under developpement and breaking changes will happen in the future, but use, feedbacks and requests are welcome and encouraged.
+## Goals

+This crates focuses on:

+- **Good perfomances**:\
+  Crucial for perfomance-oriented applications such as games.\
+  Loaded assets are cached so loading one several times is as fast as loading it once.
+  This crate was thought for use with concurrency.

+- **Hot-reloading**:\
+  Hot-reloading means updating assets in memory as soon as the corresponding file is changed, without restarting your program.
+It may greatly ease development.\
+  Your time is precious, and first-class support of hot-reloading helps you saving it.

+- **Pleasant to use**:\
+  A well-documented high-level API, easy to learn.\
+  Built-in support of common formats with serde.\

+- **Lightness**:\
+  Pay for what you take, no dependency bloat.

 ## Example